 People don’t quit bad jobs, they quit bad bosses

 We’ve all heard the horror stories that happen at work with a co-worker or a boss.
-The backstabbing, snitching, gossiping, preferential treatment of others, bullying, amongst some are just a sampling of the range of poor behavior some employees are subjected to.
+The backstabbing, snitching, gossiping, preferential treatment of others, or bullying, are just a sampling of the range of poor behavior some employees are subjected to.

 According to a Gallup poll of more 1 million employed U.S. workers, those horror stories happen more common than we thought.
 The survey found the # 1 reason people left jobs is a bad boss or direct supervisor.
 Three quarters (75%) of the employees who voluntarily quit their jobs did so because of their bosses and not the position itself.

 It’s true - most of the time, it’s not about what you do, it’s about who you work with.
-Most people would go above and beyond for the boss who shows them respect, understanding, and appreciation.
-Think about it, majority of us have a 40-hour work week at a job in which we spent most of our productive time and attention on.
+Most people would go above and beyond for the manager who shows respect, understanding, and appreciation.
+However, who would go at bat for a manager who is disrespectful, obtuse, or ungrateful?
+Think about it, majority of us have a 40-hour work week at a job in which we spend most of our productive time and attention on.
 A job consumes a lot of our energy, thoughts, and well…life!
 Not all of us are willing to be subjected to rudeness and crudeness on a consistent basis.
-The tension, stress, and hurt feelings mount and the survey confirms that most people just leave.
+The tension, stress, and hurt feelings escalates to consequences and the survey confirms that most people just leave.